8 Best Impact Drivers of 2026

 Best Overall: The DEWALT DCF845B XR delivers the highest torque on the 20V MAX platform with three speed modes and Precision Drive auto-stop in a 2.0-lb package — the right impact driver for the contractor or serious DIYer who has already committed to DEWALT 20V MAX.

-Budget Pick: The DEWALT ATOMIC DCF809B is brushless at a price that used to mean brushed, with a compact 5.1-inch head that fits in cabinet boxes and 1,700 in-lbs of torque that handles every realistic homeowner task.
+Budget Pick: The DEWALT DCF840B is the cheapest brushless bare tool here, with a compact 5.1-inch head that fits in cabinet boxes and framing cavities and a full 1,700 in-lb of torque that handles every realistic homeowner task.

-Upgrade Pick: The Makita XDT16Z is the most electronically sophisticated impact driver in this roundup — four speeds, Quick-Shift, T-Mode for self-drilling screws, and Reverse Auto-Stop give finish carpenters and electricians control no other driver matches.
+Upgrade Pick: The Makita XDT19Z is the most electronically sophisticated impact driver in this roundup — 4-Speed Quick-Shift Mode, Assist Mode for finish work, and reverse auto-stop give finish carpenters and trim contractors control no other driver matches.

 Runner-Up: The Milwaukee 2953-20 M18 FUEL is the most powerful 18V impact driver at 2,000 in-lbs with 4-mode DRIVE CONTROL — the right call for the contractor already on M18 who wants the best electronics money can buy.